 Of the three wirework styles we’ve discussed today, this is the style that benefits most from a broad range of gauges.
 Examine some heady wire wrapped pieces.
 And see if you can figure out how many wire gauges the artist chose to use.

 It’s often the contrast in size of the wires used that makes heady wraps so alluring.
-Heady wraps are quite literally eye candy because all of that subtle texture stimulates your optic nerve.
+Heady wraps are quite literally eye candy because all that subtle texture stimulates your optic nerve.

 Which Wire Gauges Are Used Most Frequently in Wire Weaving?

 The only gauge on the following chart that I don’t use frequently is 10 ga.
 All other wire gauges listed below are the same wire gauges that I use day in and day out.
 Again, the gauges that I use most frequently are 16ga., 18ga., 20ga., and 28ga.

 As always, I buy my wire in 1-pound spools almost exclusively at